 Finally, we were each served a complimentary cup of chorote, the local chocolate drink made from ground cacao and locally-made coconut milk; Rumbumba is the nighttime version of chorote, the difference being the addition of local rum.
 We left with a little container of unrefined cacao butter and a ball of cacao paste to make hot chocolate.
 Later on we saw both of them for sale elsewhere.
 I assume that most of the products there are produced locally, in the country’s only chocolate factory.

 Local Chocolate in Cuba

 The other plantation we saw that day was at Rancho Toa, as part of the Ten Dollar Tour we created & executed the next day.
 The Sendero was nice for an introduction, but the better overview we got was actually on a government tour I would actively and wholeheartedly recommend: the trip to Yumurí village.
 Our guide, Indira, spoke fluent English, French and German, and was very amiable despite having had a nail go through her foot the day before.
 Cuban resilience is strong, I’ll tell you that.

-Both women were very knowledgeable, as I’ve come to expect most of the Cubans I run into to be.
+Both women were very knowledgeable about Cuban chocolate and the local cacao industry, as I’ve come to expect most of the Cubans I run into to be.
 Most of the guides they have working the government tours can answer any question about their city or find someone who can.
 In Baracoa, I learned more about Cuban command-economy cacao production as well as the dearth of and yearning for information about the outside world and the processes there.